The problem

 AI-powered document drafting

 Contracts, notices, and standard communications generated from intelligent templates that auto-fill with case data.
-Thomson Reuters data shows automation can cut 20–50% of document data entry time.
+A document that used to take 30 minutes of manual entry is generated in seconds — consistent, with no transcription errors.

 Automated client updates